We know that it is a great feeling to help a specific animal through a stressful time. Being a Shelter Angel does just that.

 Clay, the 2 year old cat, was brought to us as a stray.
 Clay had dental disease and had to receive a tooth extraction, dental scaling & polish.
 Clay is a friendly cat who loves to snuggle.
 Clay was adopted on March 21, 2018.

 Chance is an energetic 5 year old dog who tested heartworm positive when he came to us.
 He has since been treated here at Suncoast Humane Society and is still looking for his forever home.

 Suki is an 8 year old Siamese cat with beautiful, big blue eyes.
 Unfortunately she suffered from a ruptured ear drum.
 She needed a costly lateral ear resection procedure done.
 Suki has recovered and was adopted on March 10, 2018.

 When Cammy came to us, she had a mass on her stomach.
 It was decided that she would undergo x-rays, blood work and urinalysis.
-Cammy is a mellow cat and is still available for adoption at Suncoast Humane Society.
+Cammy is a mellow cat and was adopted August 3, 2017.